Lithium Americas Form 40-F Filed on EDGAR and AIF Filed on SEDAR

-/EIN News/ -- VANCOUVER, British Columbia, April 03, 2023 (GLOBE NEWSWIRE) -- Lithium Americas Corp.
-(TSX: LAC) (NYSE: LAC) ("Lithium Americas" or the "Company") announces that it has filed its 2022 Annual Report on Form 40-F with the U.S. Securities and Exchange Commission (“SEC”) comprising of its 2022 annual audited financial statements, management discussion and analysis and the annual information form (“AIF”).
+VANCOUVER, British Columbia, April 03, 2023 (GLOBE NEWSWIRE) -- Lithium Americas Corp.
+LAC LAC ("Lithium Americas" or the "Company") announces that it has filed its 2022 Annual Report on Form 40-F with the U.S. Securities and Exchange Commission ("SEC") comprising of its 2022 annual audited financial statements, management discussion and analysis and the annual information form ("AIF").
 The filings are available on EDGAR via the SEC website www.sec.gov.

 The Company's AIF has also been filed with Canadian regulatory authorities and is available under the Company's profile on SEDAR at www.sedar.com.